JiWoongCho1/hello-computervision/README.md

+## Hello Computervision!

-## This repository is collections of the papers that i read and studied.
+### This repository is papers that contribute the computer vision that i read.

 # Contents